 The Thompson's Station Planning Commission meets the fourth Tuesday of every month at Town Hall, 1110 Fountain View Blvd.
 Meetings are public, and agendas and staff reports are posted on the Town's website a few days before each one.

-I'll update this post as more becomes public.
-If you have information on this — especially on the anchor tenant or on the south-side Sam's Club site — get in touch.
+I'll keep updating this post as more becomes public.
+If you have information on the anchor tenant — a site plan, a road-improvement agreement, a contractor notice — get in touch.

 Sources